Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

 The Rawdah Rasool refers to the tomb of Prophet Muhammad.
 It means the garden of the prophet.
 It lies in the southeastern corner of the Ottoman prayer Hall which is the oldest part of the current mosque complex.
 Generally, this part of the mosque is called the Rawdah Al-Sharifah.
 The grave of Prophet Muhammad(PBUH) can’t be seen from any point outside or inside the current grilled structure.
-The small room which contains the grave of Prophet Muhammad and Abu Bakr and Umar is a small 10’x12′ room, again surrounded by at least two more walls and one blanket cover.
+The small room, which contains the grave of Prophet Muhammad and Abu Bakr and Umar, is a small 10’x12′ room, again surrounded by at least two more walls and one blanket cover.

 The Dikkat Al-Aghwat, usually mistaken for the Al-Suffah, is a rectangular-extended platform near Riyad ul-Jannah, directly south of the Prophet Muhammad’s(PBUH) tomb section within the mosque.
 The modern platform lies just southwest of the original site of the Suffah.
 This particular location refers to the spot where Turk soldiers used to sit under shade guarding the mosque.
 It lies near the Dikkat ul-Tahajjud.
-The original Suffah was a place at the backside of Al-Masjid Al-Nabawi throughout the Medina period.
+The original Suffah was at the backside of Al-Masjid Al-Nabawi throughout the Medina period.

 The Maktaba Masjid Al-Nabawi lies within the western wing of the mosque complex and functions as a modern library and archive of manuscripts and other artefacts.
-The library has four major sections: the antique manuscripts hall A and B, the main library, and the principality exhibition of Masjid Al-Nabawi’s construction and history.
-Originally built around 1481/82 CE, it was demolished in a later fire that ruined the mosque altogether.
+The library has four major sections: the antique manuscripts Hall A and B, the main library, and the principality exhibition of Masjid Al-Nabawi’s construction and history.
+Originally built around 1481/82 CE, it was demolished in a later fire that ruined the mosque.
 The modern library was most probably rebuilt around 1933/34 CE.
 It contains books presented by supporters as gifts from several remarkable people.

-The Masjid Al-Nabawi has a smoothly paved roof headed with 27 sliding domes on square bases.
+The Masjid Al-Nabawi has a smoothly paved roof with 27 sliding domes on square bases.
 Masjid Al-Nabawi’s second expansion stretched the roof area broadly.
 Holes drilled into the base of each dome light the interior.
 The roof is also used for prayer during crowded times.
 When the domes slip out on metal tracks to shade areas of the roof, they create light wells for the prayer hall.
 These domes are decorated with Islamic geometric patterns, mainly in blue colour.

 Grand Jamia Mosque, Karachi